andrewzm/atminv/README.md

 The presentation I gave in the Spatial Statistics Conference in Avignon (2015) that is centred around this work is [here](https://github.com/andrewzm/bicon/blob/master/pres/2015_06_Zammit.pdf?raw=true).

 Reproducibility
 -------

 If you wish to reproduce the results, you will need to install the package and its dependencies.
-One of its dependencies, `hmc`, needs to be installed manually.
+Two of its dependencies, `hmc` and `linalg`, need to be installed manually.
 To do this please open an R consoles, make sure you have `devtools` installed, and then type

     library(devtools)
     install_github("andrewzm/hmc",,dependencies=T)
+    install_github("andrewzm/linalg",,dependencies=T)

 To install the `atminv` package and the other dependencies, please make sure you have `devtools` loaded and then type